Belgians feel bite of austerity

 Good for the state coffers, perhaps - but it helps to explain why Europe's debt crisis is now becoming an economic and social crisis in even the continent's stronger economies.

-Nowhere, perhaps, is that more apparent than in the eastern Belgian city of Genk (not to be confused with Ghent in the west).'No future'
+Nowhere, perhaps, is that more apparent than in the eastern Belgian city of Genk (not to be confused with Ghent in the west).

 From atop a road bridge over the river, you can look down on a car park containing several thousand brand new Ford vehicles.
 They are expensive bargaining chips in the battle between management and workers.